OSInside/kiwi/doc/source/commands/system_prepare.rst

   Path to the kiwi XML description.
 Inside of that directory there must be at least a config.xml of \*.kiwi XML description.

---obs-repo-internal

-  See the kiwi::system::build manual page for further details

 --root=<directory>